Book Series: Shefford Knights #1

 Johanna Lindsey was an Avon bestseller, starting with her first book, 1977’s Captive Bride.
 With 1989’s Defy Not the Heart, she reached #1 on the New York Times Best Seller list.

-For a while–except for maybe Jude Deveraux–there was no other mass-market romance author in the 1980s to 1990s whose prolific writing achieved such commercial success as Lindsey did.
+For a while—except for maybe Jude Deveraux—there was no other mass-market romance author in the 1980s and 1990s whose prolific writing achieved such commercial success as Lindsey did.

 Johanna Lindsey: Romance Superstar

-During this time period, Lindsey was at her peak.
-For a solid 10 to 15 years, she put out book after book (with the best covers ever) that, with a few exceptions, were all fun reads.
-Many rank among my most beloved romances.
+During this period, Lindsey was at her peak.
+For a solid 15 years, she put out book after book (with the best covers ever) that—with few exceptions—were all fun reads.
+Many of them rank among my all-time favorite romances.

-For sure, they were not always the best written, rambling on about unimportant characters and telling more than showing.
-Usually, I wanted to strangle the heroines for their stubbornness and TSTL tendencies.
+For sure, they were not always the best written, blathering on about unimportant characters and telling more than showing.
+Often, the heroines could be so argumentative and stubborn that I wanted to shake them.

-Even so, I loved her plots involving kidnapping and forced marriages.
-They featured overbearing, handsome men who would treat their heroines like crap one minute, then make passionate love to them and brush their hair as after-play.
+Even so, I loved her plots that featured close proximity, kidnapping, and forced marriages.
+They had heroes who were arrogant, charmingly domineering, and so sexy.
+These men could treat their heroines like crap one minute, then kill for them, then make passionate love to them, and brush their hair as after-play.

 I ate Lindsey’s books up like candy and have the emotional cavities to prove it!